geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And arts and splendour triumph'd in her train.

-Fame, in Castille, Granada's pomp had told ;j
+Fame, in Castille, Granada's pomp had told;j

 Her proud Alhambra with its walls of gold,